 What Does Living Paycheck to Paycheck Mean?

-There’s the dictionary definition of living paycheck to paycheck…and then there’s real definitions from people in the trenches, living this type of life day-in and day out (er, rather, bill-in, and money-out).
+There’s the dictionary definition of living paycheck to paycheck…and then there are real definitions from people in the trenches, living this type of life day in and day out (er, rather, bill-in, and money-out).

 So, what’s considered living paycheck to paycheck?